-Interchange fees are a cost paid by retailers, through their payment transaction processor, each time a customer uses a payment card.
+Interchange fees are a cost paid by retailers, through their bank or payment processor, each time a customer uses a payment card.

 Retailers are unaware of the exact cost of interchange fees until after they are billed, which significantly increases risk and uncertainty, particularly for SMEs.
 Yet retailers have no choice in paying it.
-From the BRC’s Annual Payments Survey, Payment cards account for over 72 per cent of point of sale retail transactions by value, and are a must have payment method for all retailers..
+According to the annual BRC Payments Survey, cards account for over ¾ of retail transactions by value, and so they are a “must have” payment method for all retailers.

 The BRC was successful in ensuring that capping of interchange fees was included among the key recommendations of the Prime Minister’s EU Business Taskforce report on reducing red tape, published in 2013.

-And through our extensive legal submissions and participation in Court Cases both within the UK and Europe and the provision of substantive data through the Annual Payments Surveys, the BRC has been instrumental in securing an Interchange Fee Regulation (IFR) for the EU which came into effect on 9 December 2015.
+And through our extensive legal submissions and participation in Court Cases both within the UK and Europe, and the provision of substantive data through annual Payments Surveys, the BRC was instrumental in securing an Interchange Fee Regulation (IFR) for the EU which came into effect on 9 December 2015.
 The IFR created a cap on interchange fees of 0.2 per cent for debit cards and 0.3 per cent and introduced measures to give retailers more choice over the types of payment cards they accept.

-The BRC estimates that the IFR could reduce all retailers in the UK costs up to £480 million annually.
+The BRC estimates that the IFR reduced costs for all retailers in the UK by up to £480 million annually.

 Today, the BRC is continuing to work with our members, Government and the regulators to ensure that the further benefits are secured for retailers in the IFR Review, and to minimise the adverse impacts of Brexit on UK merchants relating to this key piece of retail payment legislation.